LSEG-API-Samples/Example.EMA.Java.SpeedGuide/README.md

 The _Status Pane_ at the bottom of the main window provides some general feedback, whether success or failure.
 In the case where a successful connection can be made to your specified server, the utility will launch the root Speed Guide item, i.e. **THOMSONREUTERS**.

+**Note**: While the utility will launch the "THOMSONREUTERS" RIC, which represents the root code of the Speed Guide pages, the utility
+	  is extremely useful for developers to visualize any other instrument available within Elektron.

 ![main](images/main.png)

 ### Buttons